Core Engine

 .If no integrity error is detected, a non-zero checksum is returned.

 This function must only be called from the Core Engine thread context and only from a native function or callback.
-Calling this function multiple times in a native function must always produce the same checksum.
+Calling this function multiple times in a native function should always produce the same checksum.
 If the returned checksums are different, a corruption must have occurred.

 Please note that returning a non-zero checksum does not mean the Core Engine data has not been corrupted, as it is not possible for the Core Engine to detect the complete memory integrity.